forderud/UnixSharedLibs/symbol-visibility/README.md

-Experiements static linking of the C++ standard library and other dependencies in shared libraries on Linux.
+Experiments with static linking of the C++ standard library and other dependencies in Linux shared libraries.

 **PROBLEM**: How to encapsulate C++ usage in a shared library (`.so`) with a "C" API without exposing any C++ symbols to the client?